 by Marwa Al-Sabouni

-This important paper has been first published as part of the International Journal of Biourbanism, 1&2 (2016) devoted to the subject of epistemology of design, on pages 81–97.
-We share it separately from that 310 pages volumes, wishing for a discussion on the specific problems presented by the Author.
+This important paper was first published as part of the Journal of Biourbanism Volume V, 1&2/2016 devoted to the epistemology of design (pp. 81–97).
+We share it separately from that 310-page volume, wishing for a discussion on the specific problems presented by the Author.

 ABSTRACT: We live in a world that suffers from conflicts, wars, and political discords all over its parts.
 We are told that nations’ sovereignty is in threat.
 And that what has been the world’s urgent quest for achieving prosperity all along the past decades, namely, globalization and modernity, needs now to be seriously reconsidered as the main reason for the very opposite.
 Much of what has been taken for granted is renegotiated again; free markets, open borders, even human rights.
 This should not come as a surprise — we must admit that we have collectively misused and overused so much of what the age of modernity has brought us.
 However, there is one notion that sits in common at the core of all our fearful world of today — identity.
 Looking closely, we can see that the havoc and instability in so many parts of our world today have proved a common feature, i.e. that when identity is threatened, existence is what becomes at stake.
 It is sure that debate on the concept of identity is needed more than ever before.
 Nevertheless, I would like to suggest that the best place to embark on such a debate is the built environment.
 Our built environment is the most evident record of our existence, and it plays an important role in who we are and what we do.
 In the following pages, I shall consider the case of the crisis of identity in the Middle East — a region where I come from, and one that struggles to find its own identity on many levels — especially that of the built environment.
 Middle East architectural approaches and their disconnection from the Islamic past exhibit such an identity crisis.
 To prove this, I analyze what has defined the architecture of the past in order to shed light on the kind of error committed in choosing the way forward.